 In general, when the amount T4 in the blood is elevated, it is known as hyperthyroidism.
 Alternatively, when T4 levels are low, it is known as hypothyroidism.

 The most common thyroid disorders in children include:

 The symptoms of pediatric thyroid disorders will vary but common symptoms include:

-Congenital thyroid disorders exist at birth and is a result of being born with a nonfunctional thyroid.
+Congenital thyroid disorders exist at birth and are a result of being born with a nonfunctional thyroid.
 Other causes are hereditary in nature and thus related to family history.
-Autoimmune conditions, where the immune system of the body erroneously attacks itself, is also a contributor of thyroid disorders.
+Autoimmune conditions, where the immune system of the body erroneously attacks itself, are also a contributor of thyroid disorders.
 Pituitary gland disorders may also be identified as the cause of thyroid conditions.

 Thyroid nodules are not necessarily cancerous and such nodules don’t always require treatment.
 However, when thyroid cancer exists, surgery, radioactive iodine therapy or targeted drug therapy may be used.

 If your child is experiencing any of these symptoms, call Dr. Joshua Smith for an appointment or fill out the form below to request an appointment.
 Dr. Smith is the region’s only specialist in pediatric endocrinology and is specifically trained to properly diagnose and treat thyroid disorders.